lescx/www.les.cx/content/articles/app-sources-grapheneos.md

 * [2023-09-03 F-Droid: Reproducible builds, signing keys, and binary repos](https://f-droid.org/en/2023/09/03/reproducible-builds-signing-keys-and-binary-repos.html)
 * [2022-02-25 GrapheneOS: On Google Play Store and F-Droid](https://nitter.net/GrapheneOS/status/1497273173364166662)

-tl;dr: Luckily, there is no need to install apps from F-Droid anymore.

 ## APKs from Official Websites